-- Restrooms and showers - Other - Guests and pool users must wear cloth face covering when in the pool facility, including to and from the pool and use of shared facilities. - Ensure adequate supplies to support healthy hygiene are provided at all times.
-Supplies include soap, hand sanitizer with at least 60% alcohol, paper towels, tissues and trash cans - Set up a system so that furniture (e.g. lounge chairs) or other common-use items that need to be cleaned and disinfected are kept separate from already cleaned and disinfected furniture or other shared common-use items.

-- Ensure shared furniture, equipment, towels are protected from being contaminated before use. - Drinking fountains are covered to prevent usage. - Discourage pool users from sharing items, particularly those that are difficult to clean and disinfect or those that are meant to come in contact with the face (e.g. goggles, nose clips, and snorkels). - Ensure that the facility has adequate equipment for pool users, such as kick boards, pool noodles, and other floatation devices, to minimize sharing wherever possible.
-Limit the use to one user at a time and clean and disinfect the items after each use. - Individuals are encouraged to bring their own towels to the pool and should not share towels with those outside of their household. - Launder towels according to the manufacturer's instructions.
-Use the warmest appropriate water temperature and dry items completely.

-.
-MEASURES THAT COMMUNICATE TO THE PUBLIC

-- A copy of this protocol is posted at all public entrances. - Post signage reminding residents to wash their hands frequently with soap and water, cover coughs and sneezes. - Posting a sign at the entrance of the facility informing all that they should: (1) avoid entering the facility if they are experiencing symptoms of respiratory illness, including cough, fever, or other symptoms that could be COVID-19; (2) to maintain a minimum six-foot distance from non-household members to the extent possible and not to engage in any unnecessary physical contact in the pool; (3) sneeze and cough into one's elbow; (4) not shake hands or engage in any unnecessary physical contact; (4) wash hands often or use sanitizer upon entry into the pool facility.

-.
-MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

-- □ Services that are critical to the patrons/residents have been prioritized. - Measures are instituted to assure access to goods and services for those who have mobility limitations and/or are at high risk in public spaces.
+0 Door handles and surfaces of restrooms, handwashing stations, diaper changing stations and showers 0 Kick boards and pool noodles 0 Common-use facilities (i.e. lockers) 0 Restrooms and showers 0 Other s and pool users must wear cloth face covering when in the pool facility, including to and from the nd use of shared facilities. e adequate supplies to support healthy hygiene are provided at all times.
+Supplies include soap, anitizer with at least 60% alcohol, paper towels, tissues and trash cans and dis a system so that furniture (e.g. lounge chairs) or other common-use items that need to be cleaned sinfected are kept separate from already cleaned and disinfected furniture or other shared on-use items.
+0 Ensure shared furniture, equipment, towels are protected from being contaminated before use.
+Drinkir ng fountains are covered to prevent usage. rage pool users from sharing items, particularly those that are difficult to clean and disinfect or that are meant to come in contact with the face (e.g. goggles, nose clips, and snorkels). other f e that the facility has adequate equipment for pool users, such as kick boards, pool noodles, and loatation devices, to minimize sharing wherever possible.
+Limit the use to one user at a time and and disinfect the items after each use. uals are encouraged to bring their own towels to the pool and should not share towels with those of their household. er towels according to the manufacturer's instructions.
+Use the warmest appropriate water rature and dry items completely.
+E. MEAS JRES THAT COMMUNICATE TO THE PUBLIC A copy of this protocol is posted at all public entrances.
+Post s gnage reminding residents to wash their hands frequently with soap and water, cover coughs and es. they and could be extent into or often of g a sign at the entrance of the facility informing all that they should: (1) avoid entering the facility if re experiencing symptoms of respiratory illness, including cough, fever, or other symptoms that the COVID-19; (2) to maintain a minimum six-foot distance from non-household members to the possible and not to engage in any unnecessary physical contact in the pool; (3) sneeze and cough re's elbow; (4) not shake hands or engage in any unnecessary physical contact; (4) wash hands or use sanitizer upon entry into the pool facility.
+F. MEAS JRES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES ces that are critical to the patrons/residents have been prioritized.
+Measures are instituted to assure access to goods and services for those who have mobility limitations are at high risk in public spaces.